-You need to have insurance coverage for your personal possessions (in your home and storage locker) and possibly any upgrades to your strata lot above and beyond the building standards.
+You need to have insurance coverage for your personal possessions and possibly any upgrades to your strata lot above and beyond the building standards.
 These are not covered under the Strata Corporations policy.

 NOTE we strongly recommend that you contact your agent or the Strata's agent (their name and number can be found in the first chapter) to clarify any questions about insurance and the coverage provided.